tomhrr/cosh/doc/all.md

 associated with that integer.  `ord` takes a character and returns the integer or bigint associated with that character.

+`hex` takes a number as a hexadecimal string and returns the number as an integer or bigint.

 ### External program execution

 A command that begins with `$` will be treated as an external call: